 Once you’ve completed a BA degree in a Canadian tertiary institute you are more than welcome to continue your postgraduate studies in this country, having full legal support from the Canadian authorities regarding migration policies.

-- How long does it take to get a Master degree in Canada?
+- How long does it take to get a Master’s degree in Canada?

 - What is the difference between private and public post-secondary educational institutions in Canada?

-The public universities are commonly independent from governmental monitoring and don’t require accreditation meanwhile private universities are commonly monitored by the state gathered education council.
+Public universities are commonly independent of governmental monitoring and don’t require accreditation meanwhile private universities are commonly monitored by the state gathered education council.

 - What type of language skill does one need in order to get accepted in a Canadian post-secondary institution?